 DAVIS, Henry [1897-1977].

 Access: Access is by arrangement with the Curator of Bindings.
-Contact details on the Bindings and Decorated Papers pages of the British Library Website.
+Images of material in the collection appear in library’s Database of Bookbindings.

 Reference: The Henry Davis Gift: a collection of bookbindings, by M M Foot (London, 1979-83). * Copy in Rare Books and Music Reading Room at RAR686.302.